 Further study

-Certain professional roles, like teaching or drama therapy, are likely to require additional qualifications at postgraduate level so research these if you are considering taking a different route.
+Certain professional roles, like teaching or drama therapy, require additional qualifications at postgraduate level so research these if you are considering taking a different route.

-Studying something unrelated to drama is also an option and can diversify your skillset.
+Studying something unrelated to drama is also an option and can diversify your skillset and help you move into other careers.

 For more information on further study and to find a course that interests you, see Masters degrees and search for postgraduate courses in drama.